ssesena/futureCapitalInterview/backend/Submission.md

 ## Execution Instructions

+Please view this file in its markdown format instead of its raw text format.

 1) Fork this repository
 2) Clone that forked repository locally
 3) Using the command line, navigate to that repository's `backend` folder
 4) Using the command line, execute the test cases below

+IMPORTANT NOTEs:
-5) IMPORTANT NOTE: Every test case must start with `python` to properly execute.
-Do not add spaces for the input. => referes to the output
+- Every test case must start with `python` to properly execute.
+- Do not add spaces for the input.
+- Do not include `=>` in commands. `=>` refers to the output of each test case.
+- The functions support floating numbers so there are small (10^-10) floating point errors

 ### Part 1